magicasaservice/vue-equipment/packages/plugins/MagicModal/index.md

 ### Nuxt

 The modal is available as a Nuxt module.
-In your Nuxt config file add `@maas/vue-equipment/nuxt` to your modules and add `MagicModal` to the plugins array in your configuration.
+In your Nuxt config file add `@maas/vue-equipment/nuxt` to your modules and add `MagicModal` to the plugins in your configuration.

 ```js
 export default defineNuxtConfig({